Peergos/Peergos/README.md

 1.0 Layers of architecture
  - 1: Peer-to-peer and data layer - [IPFS](https://ipfs.io) provides the data storage, routing and retrieval.
 A User must have at least one peergos instance storing their data for it to be available.
  - 2: Authorization Layer - a key pair controls who is able to modify parts of the file system (every write is signed)
- - 3: Data storage - controlled by a given public key there is a [merkle-champ](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) of encrypted chunks under random labels, without any cross links visible to the network (the network can't deduce the size of files)
+ - 3: Data storage - controlled by a given public key there is a [merkle-champ](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) of encrypted chunks under random labels, without any cross links visible to the server (the server can't deduce the size of files)
  - 4: Encryption - Strong encryption is done on the user's machine using [TweetNaCl](http://tweetnacl.cr.yp.to/), with each 5MiB chunk of a file being encrypted independently.
  - 5: Social layer implementing the concept of following or being friends with another user, without exposing the friend network to anyone.
- - 5: Sharing - Secure cryptographic sharing of files with friends.
+ - 6: Sharing - Secure cryptographic sharing of files with friends.

 2.0 Language
- - The IPFS layer is currently coded in Go
+ - The IPFS layer is currently coded in Go - we have a minimal ipfs replacement - [ipfs-nucleau](https://github.com/peergos/ipfs-nucleus)
  - The server is coded to run on JVM to get portability and speed, predominantly Java
- - The web interface is mostly coded in Java and cross compiled to Javascript, with the exception of the tweetnacl and scrypt libraries, and a small amount of GUI code in JS for Vue.js.
+ - The web interface is mostly coded in Java and cross compiled to Javascript, with the exception of the Tweetnacl and scrypt libraries, and a small amount of GUI code in JS for Vue.js.
  - Apps are written in HTML5

 3.0 Nodes
  - There is a pki node which ensures unique usernames using a structure similar to certificate transparency.
 This data is mirrored on every peergos server.
-Eventually we might put this small amount of data in a blockchain for full decentralization.
  - A new node contacts any public Peergos server to join the network

 4.0 Trust